Basketful of Heads

 Basketful of Heads is an American comic book limited horror series written by Joe Hill, pencilled by Leomacs and Reiko Murakami.
 It is the first series in his Hill House Comics imprint.
 It follows June Branch, who tries to rescue her kidnapped boyfriend with a basket and a magical axe.

-DC Comics announced that Hill would oversee and share the writing for a new horror line, Hill House Comics.
+The title was written as part of Hill House Comics, a pop-up horror line of comics that was created by DC Comics who appointed Hill to oversee this imprint.
 Hill started talking about the Hill House line in 2017 with editor Mark Doyle.
 The line was originally to be titled Vertigo Fall, then Joe Hill's Vertigo Fall, before eventually being named Hill House Comics.
-Basketful of Heads was announced shortly after by Hill, who stated it would be written by him.

-The first issue was released in October 2019, and sold over 10 million copies.
+The first issue was released in October 2019.

 The series received critical acclaim; Hill's writing, the artwork, and the dark humor were praised.